kmarkovich/PhysHydro_Fall25/README.md

-# Physical Hydrology / Water and the Earth System
+# Physical Hydrology / Water in the Earth System

 **EPS 522/ENVS 423L**